Azure/maximo/README.md

 ./cpd-cli install --accept-all-licenses --repo /tmp/repo.yaml --assembly db2wh --namespace cp4d --storageclass azurefiles-premium --latest-dependency
 ```

-## Step 6: Install Visual Inspection (Optional)

-### Visual Inspection Requirements

-If you wish to use Visual Inspection (VI), your OpenShift deployment must accomodate GPU-enabled worker nodes.
-To this end, this deployment contains a Machineset set specification in `src/machinesets/worker-vi-tesla.yaml` which will deploy Standard_NC12s_v3 Virtual Machines, which are GPU enabled with NVIDIA Tesla V100 GPUs, and you can modify this spec to increase the size of the VM per your needs.

-### Installing Visual Inspection Components

-The included installer script includes parameters that can control if you wish to install Visual Inspection components during your deployment.
-This will take care of creating the machineset with GPU-enabled workers, installing all the required node discovery features, and the NVidia GPU operator.
-Please see the "" section about enabling Visual Inspection Pre-Requirements during your deployment.

-### Post-Deployment Steps

-Once your cluster has been deployed, you can enable the Visual Inspection feature inside of MAS.

 ## Step 7: Post Install Dependencies

 ### Dedicated nodes